How to Transplant Your Plants to Bigger Pots

 Our dog, Bentley, laying on the floor.

--Gently remove the plant from its current pot.
-If you have trouble with the plant coming out of the old pot, place the pot and plant on its side and press down on the pot.
-This will help to loosen the plant.
+The first step is to gently remove the whole plant from its current pot.
+If you have trouble with the plant coming out of the old pot, it is a good idea to place the pot and plant on its side and press down on the pot.
+This will help to loosen the plant and keep the plant’s roots intact.

--Loosen the roots.
+Next, loosen the roots of the plant.
 If the plant is really root-bound, you can use a knife to cut off the bottom of the soil ball.
 (This is where my cool Hori knife comes in!)
 Additionally, loosen the soil on the sides of the root ball.

-Place the plant in the new pot and fill around it with fresh potting mix.
+Place the plant in the new pot and fill in around it with fresh potting mix.
+Press the soil down around the base of the plant to ensure that there are no air pockets in the soil.

-Water well and allow the plant to drain before putting it back in its original spot.
+Water well and allow the plant to drain before putting the new planter back in its original spot or new location.

 With a little care, your plants will continue to thrive – and you’ll have the satisfaction of knowing you gave them a little extra room to grow.